Highlights

 Brainiac: Science Abuse

-Want to watch "Brainiac: Science Abuse" on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or play the documentary TV series via subscription can be a challenge, so we here at Moviefone want to do right by you.
+Yearning to watch "Brainiac: Science Abuse" from your couch, bed, or on your commute?
+Searching for a streaming service to buy, rent, download, or binge the documentary TV series via subscription can be a challenge, so we here at Moviefone want to help you out.

-Below, you’ll find a number of top-tier streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Brainiac: Science Abuse" on each platform.
-Now, before we get into the ways and means of how you can watch "Brainiac: Science Abuse" right now, here are some finer points about the Sky One show.
+Below, you’ll find a number of top-tier streaming and cable services – including rental, purchase, and subscription platforms – along with the availability of "Brainiac: Science Abuse" on each platform.
+Now, before we get into all the details of how you can watch "Brainiac: Science Abuse" right now, here are some specifics about the Sky One show.

 Originally premiering November 13th, 2003, "Brainiac: Science Abuse" stars Vic Reeves, Charlotte Hudson, Richard Hammond, Jon Tickle.
-The series runs 6 season(s), and has a score of 66 (out of 100) on TMDB, which put together reviews from 37 top people.
+The series runs 6 season(s), and has a score of 66 (out of 100) on TMDB, which assembled reviews from 37 top people.

-Curious to know what the TV series is about?
+What, so now you want to know what the TV show is about?
 Here’s the plot: "Brainiac is The Alternative science series that shows you the experiments you were never allowed to do in school.
 Richard Hammond aims to answer the scientific questions that have been bothering us all such as what you shouldn't put in a microwave and Do mobile phones really cause explosions in petrol stations."

 "Brainiac: Science Abuse" is currently available to stream via subscription, rental, or purchase on .